 Why choose outdoor adventures?

-When outside, the fresh air is constantly moving, helping to digest food more effectively, improve blood pressure and heart rate, strengthen the immune system, and reduce obesity rates.
+When outside, the fresh air constantly moves, helping you digest food more effectively, improve blood pressure and heart rate, strengthen the immune system, and reduce obesity rates.
 Enjoying Minnesota’s fun outdoor activities offers other benefits, too.
-As you may have discovered this summer, being outside also offers an emotional boost that will help you feel less tense, stressed, angry, or depressed.
+As you may have discovered from your time outdoors this summer, being outside also provides an emotional boost that will help you feel less tense, stressed, angry, or depressed.

-This biker chick’s winter activities include having fun along the Minnesota River bottoms near Bloomington, MN.
+Winter activities may include biking along the Minnesota River bottoms near Bloomington, MN.

 Enjoy more with low-risk Minnesota winter adventures